Karamea: Setting

-Rivers and estuary
+Ōtūmahana estuary

 There is a large estuary known as Ōtūmahana, at the mouth of the Karamea River.
 This estuary is also the mouth of Baker Creek and Granite Creek.
 The combined river mouths have formed a shallow mudflat and salt marsh estuary with an area of approximately 400 ha.
 This type of environment is vulnerable and is nationally uncommon.
 The estuary is an important feeding and breeding area for birds and fish.

 The estuary is the third largest tidal estuary on the West Coast, after Ōkārito Lagoon and Saltwater Lagoon.
 It has been classified as a Significant Wetland by the West Coast Regional Council in its Regional Land and Water Plan.
 A small specially protected area of wetland known as Ōtūmahana Reserve was established at the south-east corner of the estuary in 1983.

 A life-size bronze statue of the extinct Haast's eagle or hōkioi was erected in Karamea in 2020.
-The initiative was a joint undertaking of the Karamea Estuary Enhancement Project and local iwi Ngāti Waewae.
+The initiative was a joint undertaking of the Karamea Estuary Enhancement Project and local iwi Ngāti Apa ki te Rā Tō and Ngāti Waewae.
 The hōkioi represents the spiritual guardian of the estuary.
 The statue is called Te Maia Kahurangi, and was unveiled on 22 February 2020.
-It depicts the ancestor Maia who rode an eagle he raised from a chick.
+It depicts the ancestor Te Maia who rode an eagle he raised from a chick.
 It was cast in bronze by Gillie and Marc and is 300 cm high.